 The Safe Drinking Water Act of 1986 banned the use of lead water pipes and solder containing lead, but half of all owner-occupied houses in the District of Columbia were built more than 79 years ago.
 While removing lead water pipes is the right thing to do to ensure your family’s health, it’s also an important when selling or leasing your home.
 The Lead Water Service Line Replacement and Disclosure Amendment Act of 2018 requires that any lead pipes and the results of any lead testing are disclosed to tenants or potential home buyers.

 John Lisle, DC Water Vice President of Marketing and Communications notes, “Since the start of the Lead Free DC program in October 2019, DC Water has replaced over 2700 lead pipes across the District.
 That’s about 22 miles of pipe.
 As more and more residents sign up to have their lead service lines replaced, we’re confident we will meet that 2030 goal of a lead free DC!”

-Catherine Plume is a lifelong environmentalist, a writer, and blogger for the DC Recycler: www.DCRecycler.blogspot.com; Twitter: @DC_Recycler.
-She is also the Vice Chair of the DC Chapter of the Sierra Club, however, perspectives expressed are her own and do not necessarily represent the positions of that organization.
+Catherine Plume is a lifelong environmentalist, an urban homesteader, writer, and active member of the DC Chapter of the Sierra Club and its Executive Committee.
+Perspectives expressed are her own and do not necessarily represent the positions of that organization.